Zymbit-Docs/docs/content/bootware-preview/_index.md

 zboot requires images in a particular format unique to zboot.
 An image conversion tool is provided.
 Input images can be either complete binary images of your entire eMMC or tarballs of your /boot and /rootfs partitions.
 NOTE: This does not have to be done on the running device.
 The script can be run on any workstation.

-TODO: Update the sample image in the next step.
-This image is from Preview1

-> If you would like to get started with a sample image, we've converted the base image installed on the SCM for the preview to a zboot format.
+> If you would like to get started with a sample image, we've converted the base image installed on the SCM for the preview2 to a zboot format.
 Otherwise, continue on to create your own image.
 Our example image can be downloaded from here:

 ```
-curl https://zk-sw-repo.s3.amazonaws.com/ota_preview/base_ota.zi --output base_ota.zi
+curl https://zk-sw-repo.s3.amazonaws.com/ota_preview/base_preview2_2m.zi --output base_preview2_2m.zi
 ```

 The script used to convert to a zboot image is:

 ```
-zymbit-ota-preview/scripts/zymbit-image-converter [ test.img | {-b <boot.tar> -r <root.tar} | -z ] [-o]
+zymbit-ota-preview/scripts/zymbit-image-converter [ test.img | {-b <boot.tar> -r <root.tar} | -z ] [-o <directory> ]
 	test.img	      Binary image file of eMMC (e.g. created from dd).
 Name of output image need not match.
-	-b	Use this boot tarball as input
+	-b	<boot.tar>    Use this boot tarball as input.
+Must include -r option.
-    -r  Use this root tarball as input
+    -r  <root.tar>    Use this root tarball as input.
+Must include -b option.
-    -o  Output directory for new .zi image
+    -o  <directory>   Output directory for new .zi image.
     -z                Creates a zi image from your current running root file system.
 ```

 ### Examples of Image conversions: